CodeYourFuture/Module-Data-Groups/Sprint-2/readme.md

 Make sure your terminal is in the `Sprint-2` directory of this repository.

 Run the command `npm install` to install any dependencies you need.
+//well even with the package.json file the npm install failed. i had to check the error logs and change the permissions with a ```sudo chown -R $USER:$USER /home/cyf/Module-Data-Groups/Sprint-2```

 ## 🐛 Debug